Home / Comparisons / Babbel vs Rosetta Stone

 Tons of visuals in Rosetta Stone’s lessons

 In this way, it sort of cuts English out as a go-between.
-You’re not learning English equivalents of the language, you’re just learning the language.
+You’re not learning English translations for every word; you’re just learning the language itself.

 Lessons Force Immersion

-Another aspect of Rosetta Stone’s framework which I like is how they leverage immersion.
-Basically, within the Rosetta Stone program, there is very little use if English.
+Within the Rosetta Stone program, there is very little use of English.
 They don’t directly tell you what to do in each exercise in English or translate words and sentences for you.

-Plus, the reality is that the fastest way of learning a language is being immersed in the culture and hearing the language day in and day out.
+The positive spin here is that the fastest way of learning a language is being thrown into the culture and hearing the language day in and day out.
 It’s just the truth of the matter.

-Rosetta Stone tries to give you a brief stint of that everyday.
-To some people, this can be a little frustrating and discouraging because you will get hung up and completely stuck at times, but if you don’t mind struggling at certain parts, it can be highly effective.
+Rosetta Stone tries to give you just a little of that experience every day.
+For some people, this can be a little frustrating and discouraging because you will get hung up at times, but if you don’t mind struggling at certain points, it can be highly effective.

 Extra Learning Resources